Escimo/monitoring-stack-hosts/README.md

 # Monitoring Deployment Guide using Ansible

 ## Overview
-This document describes the process of deploying a monitoring system using various Prometheus exporters (Node Exporter, MySQL Exporter, Blackbox Exporter, cAdvisor) using Ansible.
+This document describes the process of deploying a containerized monitoring system using various Prometheus exporters (Node Exporter, MySQL Exporter, Blackbox Exporter, cAdvisor) using Ansible.

 ### Note on Architecture
 By default, all roles and configurations in this repository are tailored for ARM-based Linux systems.
 This ensures compatibility with a wide range of modern servers, including those running on ARM architecture.